 Contract assets are presented together with trade receivables in the balance sheet, due to the same nature of assets.
 They are included in the group of current assets when their maturity is within 12 months and / or are from the normal cycle of the Group, and the rest - as non-current.
 Assets and liabilities arising from a single contract are presented net in the balance sheet, even if they result from different contractual obligations to perform.
 Contract liabilities are presented separately from Trade and other payables.
-Subsequent to initial recognition, trade receivables are reviewed for impairment in accordance with the requirements of IFRS 9.

-Notes to Condensed Consolidated Interim Financial Statements for the nine months ended 30 September 2024
+Notes to Condensed Consolidated Interim Financial Statements for the three months ended 31 March 2025